calyxir/calyx/docs/tutorial/frontend-tut.md

 ## MrXL Overview

 MrXL lets you define arrays (TK: "and registers") and then perform `map`s and `reduce`s.

+### A tiny example

-Here's MrXL in all its glory:
+Here's a MrXL program in all its glory:

 ```
 {{#include ../../frontends/mrxl/test/sos.mrxl}}